B.F. Day Introduction

 - Student Leadership- Co-lead student council and 4 th and 5 th grade school leadership program.

-*Each year I will present approximately 80-90 additional lessons to classrooms.
+*Each year the counselor will present approximately 80-90 additional lessons to classrooms.

 Indirect Student/Family Services